foxinnovs/feexpay-sdk-php/README.md

 ### Usage with Laravel

-1. In a Laravel project, install the Feexpay package by executing the following command:
+1. In a Laravel project, run the following command to install the Feexpay package:
    ```
    composer require feexpay/feexpay-php
    ```

-2. Set up a route in your `web.php` file:
+2. Create a route in your `web.php` file:
    ```php
    Route::controller(YourController::class)->group(function () {
        Route::get('feexpay', 'feexpay')->name('feexpay');
    });
    ```

-3. Create a controller, e.g., `YourController.php`, and incorporate the Feexpay SDK within it to handle payments:
+3. Create a controller, for example, `YourController.php`, and use the Feexpay SDK inside this controller to handle payments:

    ```php
    <?php